sbhatt14/Retail-Application/README.md

 # Retail-Application
-A retail application using JAVA FX and Derby database
+A retail application the frontend is designed using JAVA FX.
+To run the application a local instance of Apache Drby server is reuired on your machine.

+The dist folder contains the executable jar of the application.